Your host for the GreenLife Retreats

 In 1980 he started Village Media, a small business based on The Farm that provides video, web and other communications services for companies and nonprofits throughout the U.S., such as state-wide video communications networks for Bell South in Tennessee and Sprint in Florida.

 In the late 1980’s he spent three months in Nigeria installing satellite systems for a television station and a hotel.

 Video work sent Douglas to former Soviet Republic of Belarus, and down to New Orleans after Katrina.

-Douglas is also a published author with one book and over 1000 articles that have appeared in a variety of national and international newsstand magazines.
+Douglas is also a published author with three books, including two about The Farm Community.
+Over 1000 articles have appeared in a variety of national and international newsstand magazines.

 Ready for a change, in 2000 Douglas and Deborah became active again in the nonprofit sector, again serving as volunteers for Plenty International, this time in Belize.
 Deborah taught midwifery to Mayan women from 10 villages scattered through the mountainous region.